Accessibility Accessibility icon

 About Dr. Nicholas Jones

-Dr. Nicholas Jones is a board-certified plastic surgeon and the founder of Nip & Tuck Plastic Surgery.
+Dr. Nicholas Jones is a board-certified plastic surgeon and the founder of Nip & Tuck Plastic Surgery, a plastic surgery clinic in Atlanta.
 Known for his innovative techniques and patient-first philosophy, Dr. Jones blends surgical precision with a strong commitment to culture, wellness, and leadership in healthcare.

 When Patients Cross the Line: How Subtle Boundary Violations Can Erode Your Practice Culture